- What does this guide cover?

 Despite the value the practice brings to social networks and advertisers, there are several concerns regarding behavioral advertising:

 - You may not be aware that data is associated with their profiles.

 - You may not be able to view all of the data associated with your profiles and have inaccuracies corrected.

 - There are no maximum retention periods on data and no security requirements for the retention of data, leaving it susceptible to hackers and security risks.

-Read more about behavioral advertising in PRC’s Fact Sheet 18 Privacy and the Internet - Behavioral Marketing.
+Read more about behavioral advertising in PRC’s Guide, Online Privacy: Using the Internet Safely.

 Some facts to keep in mind when considering using third-party applications:

 - They may not be guaranteed to be secure.

 - They may gain access to more information than is necessary to perform their functions.

 - They may contain malware designed to attack the user’s computer.